 Most group interviews begin with an opportunity for everyone to introduce themselves.
 When it’s your turn to speak, share information that shows how you can handle the job and that highlights your differences from the other candidates.
 Mention jobs you’ve held and advanced degrees you’ve earned, such as a masters in health administration, but also mention something that makes you memorable, like that you enjoy mountain climbing or you’re an accomplished musician.
 Don’t go on too long; just choose one interesting fact that will set you apart.

 Even if your group job interview starts with an information session, you need to come to the meeting fully prepared.
 Do some research beforehand so you can ask insightful questions.
 Showing that you have a thorough understanding of the company and key issues facing the industry can launch you to the top of the list, especially if other candidates are less prepared.

 Very few jobseekers actually like the group job interview, but understanding how to prepare for and approach such a meeting can take away some of your anxiety.
 In fact, if you conduct yourself professionally, effectively communicate your knowledge and experience and show the interviewers your passion, a group job interview can actually be your chance to shine.

 About the Contributor: Nicole Huber recently earned her Colorado online degree.
 Previously, she worked full-time as career counselor.

 What other ways do you think would help a candidate shine during a group job interview?
 Share your opinions in the comments!

 Please share this post with others who might have to take part in a group job interview soon.
 Thank you!

 Feature image courtesy of Free Digital Photos.
-Click image for photographer portfolio.
+Find photographer portfolio here.